marsgpl/npm-cnnct/README.md

 # service framework

-this library should help you to create network services
+- should help you create network services fast and easy

-mainly designed to work with *RabbitMQ*
+- mainly designed to work with RabbitMQ

-if you are not familiar in what RabbitMQ is - visit [this resource](http://www.rabbitmq.com/tutorials/tutorial-one-javascript.html)
+- if you are not familiar in what RabbitMQ is - visit [this resource](http://www.rabbitmq.com/tutorials/tutorial-one-javascript.html)

 ### install: